getwhitespace/etch/README.md

 Etch is a html generator that aims to be simple and reasonably fast.

-If you need to render some html but you don't want to learn yet another templating language and their idiosyncharies.
+If you need to render some html but you don't want to learn yet another templating language and its idiosyncharies.
 Etch uses plain old go functions to define and render html.
 That means that everything is (reasonably) type-safe and there's no additional compilations step.